November in season spotlight: mussels

 High in protein and low in fat, mussels aren’t just good for you – they also play a key role improving the health of our oceans.

-See also October in season spotlight: herring bloater
+See also December in season spotlight: whiting

 Read more about the hidden benefits of eating mussels.